 Spicy Sesame Crusted Tofu

-This tofu is lightly pan fried in a honey-sesame-sriracha-glaze, perfectly sweet and spicy.
-These crispy morsels are served piping hot straight from the pan with more lime wedges and sriracha on the side.
-A few drops of sesame oil, a sprinkling of chopped scallions and fresh Thai basil or fresh mint on top and you’re set.
+A pan fried tofu in a honey-sriracha-glaze, is perfectly sweet and spicy.
+The crispy morsels are served straight from the pan with lime on the side.

 There are those who love tofu and those who hate it.
 And then there’s a small minority who fall somewhere in the middle.
 To me, wok-tossed tofu with a feisty sauce is good eating.
 Because tofu is pretty bland, it needs lots of flavor to get my attention.
 This tofu is lightly pan fried in a honey-sesame-sriracha-glaze.
 The sweet and spicy combination is always hit at my house.
 These crispy morsels are served piping hot straight from the pan with more lime wedges and sriracha on the side.
 A few drops of sesame oil, a sprinkling of chopped scallions and fresh Thai basil or fresh mint on top is also welcome here.